awsdocs/amazon-emr-management-guide/doc_source/emr-encryption-enable.md

 | certificateChain\.pem | Required | Certificate chain |
 | trustedCertificates\.pem | Optional | Required if the provided certificate is not signed by either the Java default trusted root certification authority \(CA\) or an intermediate CA that can link to the Java default trusted root CA\.
 The Java default trusted root CAs can be found in jre/lib/security/cacerts\. |

 You likely want to configure the private key PEM file to be a wildcard certificate that enables access to the Amazon VPC domain in which your cluster instances reside\.
-For example, if your cluster resides in us\-east\-1, you may choose to specify a common name in the certificate configuration that allows access to the cluster by specifying `CN=*.ec2.internal` in the certificate subject definition\.
-For more information about Amazon EMR cluster configuration within Amazon VPC, see [Select an Amazon VPC Subnet for the Cluster](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-vpc-subnet.html)\.
+For example, if your cluster resides in us\-east\-1 \(N\.
+Virginia\), you could specify a common name in the certificate configuration that allows access to the cluster by specifying `CN=*.ec2.internal` in the certificate subject definition\.
+If your cluster resides in us\-west\-2 \(Oregon\), you could specify `CN=*.us-west-2.compute.internal`\.
+For more information about Amazon EMR cluster configuration within Amazon VPC, see [Select an Amazon VPC Subnet for the Cluster](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-vpc-subnet.html)\.

-The following example demonstrates how to use [OpenSSL](https://www.openssl.org/) to generate a self\-signed X\.509 certificate with a 1024\-bit RSA private key that allows access to the issuer's Amazon EMR cluster instances in the US East \(N\.
-Virginia\) region\.
-This is identified by the `*.ec2.internal` domain name as the common name\.
+The following example demonstrates how to use [OpenSSL](https://www.openssl.org/) to generate a self\-signed X\.509 certificate with a 1024\-bit RSA private key\.
+The key allows access to the issuer's Amazon EMR cluster instances in the us\-west\-2 \(Oregon\) region as specified by the `*.us-west-2.compute.internal` domain name as the common name\.

 Other optional subject items—such as country \(C\), state \(S\), Locale \(L\), etc\.—are specified\.
-Because a self\-signed certificate is generated, the example then copies the `certificateChain.pem` file to the `trustedCertificates.pem` file\.
-The `zip` command is then used to create the `my-certs.zip` file that contains the certificates\.
+Because a self\-signed certificate is generated, the second command in the example copies the `certificateChain.pem` file to the `trustedCertificates.pem` file\.
+The third command uses `zip` to create the `my-certs.zip` file that contains the certificates\.

 **Important**
 This example is a proof\-of\-concept demonstration only\.
 Using self\-signed certificates is not recommended and presents a potential security risk\.
 For production systems, use a trusted certification authority \(CA\) to issue certificates\.

 ```
-$ openssl req -x509 -newkey rsa:1024 -keyout privateKey.pem -out certificateChain.pem -days 365 -nodes -subj '/C=US/ST=Washington/L=Seattle/O=MyOrg/OU=MyDept/CN=*.ec2.internal'
+$ openssl req -x509 -newkey rsa:1024 -keyout privateKey.pem -out certificateChain.pem -days 365 -nodes -subj '/C=US/ST=Washington/L=Seattle/O=MyOrg/OU=MyDept/CN=*.us-west-2.compute.internal'
 $ cp certificateChain.pem trustedCertificates.pem
 $ zip -r -X my-certs.zip certificateChain.pem privateKey.pem trustedCertificates.pem
 ```